zeciljain8197/zeciljain8197/README.md

 - 🌱 I’m currently learning Machine Learning

 - 👯 I’m looking to collaborate on a Formula1 exclusive community platform for its enthusiasts.

-- 💬 Ask me about Python, SQL, Data Vis, Data Analysis and Machine Learning
+- 💬 Ask me about: Python, SQL, Data Visualization, Data Analysis and Machine Learning

 - 📫 How to reach me: zecil.jain@gmail.com

-- 👨‍💻 All of my projects are available at [Zecil Jain Projects](https://github.com/zeciljain8197)
+- 👨‍💻 All of my projects are available at: [Zecil Jain Projects](https://github.com/zeciljain8197)

 - 😄 Pronouns: He/Him